kailash-manasarovar/statement/docs/timeline/2025/february.md

 ![Fatberg of North London](../../content/images/fatberg-of-north-london.png)

-## My belongings have been doused in pesticides
+## All my belongings have been doused in pesticides

-- When I get back to East Finchley with my belongings, I realize that everything has been doused in pesticides or similar.
+- When I get back to East Finchley with my belongings, I realize that everything I own has been doused in pesticides or similar.
-- It's curious because I knew this before, from the end of October when they were poisoning me with methanol or whatever it was.
+- It's curious because I knew this before, from the end of October when they were poisoning me in my apartment with methanol or whatever it was, and after [they had brought my security cam down for a week](../2024/october.md#the-router-malfunctions) so I couldn't see them bringing the farming-machinery in to my home to spray with pesticides.
 - So how I forgot all about this, is extraordinary and for a short while, I don't notice the toxicity.
 - I'm high, I'm confused, I'm not thinking straight at all.
 - This is how my mind was in London in 2025..
 I'd remember something, then forget, then remember again; I was in a haze actually.